NielsLiisberg/Python-FastAPI-demo/readme.md

 ## The microservice

 Until now we have "just" set up the python environment.
-Bringing it all together - Python, fastAPI and ODBC on IBM i is now possible.
-The current git repo contains also the **serviceInfo.py** that does exactly that.
+Bringing it all together - Python, FastAPI and ODBC on IBM i is now possible.
+The current git repo contains also the `serviceInfo.py` that does exactly that.
 Lets see if it works:

 uvicorn servicesInfo:app --reload --port 60300 --host 0.0.0.0